Now live on iPhone

 The whole sky, in your pocket.

-A live radar over your saved places, a short morning note, and the day's outlook — all in one app.
+A live radar over the places you hike, the scout's morning note, and the day's outlook — all in one app.

 The Today tab showing current conditions for San Francisco